balena-io/debugging-masterclass/README.md

 Firewalls are a sensible precaution in any network, be they personal or corporate.
-A large number of firewalls are built to provide freedom for devices to initiate connections to an outgoing connection on the wider Internet (where a device *in* the network can create a connection and receive all data from the Internet based on that connection), but to refuse any incoming connection from the Internet, unless specifically allowed.
+A large number of firewalls are built to provide freedom for devices to initiate connections to an outgoing connection on the wider Internet (where a device _in_ the network can create a connection and receive all data from the Internet based on that connection), but to refuse any incoming connection from the Internet, unless specifically allowed.

-On that note, firewalls can include blacklists and whitelists.
+On that note, firewalls can include blocklists and allowlists.
-Most industrial routers and firewalls blacklist everything by default, requiring a set of whitelisted IPs and domain names where traffic can be sent/received from.
+Most industrial routers and firewalls blocklist everything by default, requiring a set of allowlist IPs and domain names where traffic can be sent/received from.

-However, firewalling on some networks can be very aggressive, where without any whitelisting all outgoing and incoming traffic is blocked.
+However, firewalling on some networks can be very aggressive, where without any allowlisting all outgoing and incoming traffic is blocked.
 Usually, what occurs is that a set list of known ports are allowed to outgoing traffic (and incoming traffic on those connections), but no other traffic is allowed.
 This is usually tailored by SREs/IT professionals to follow the 'normal' use